tyxsspa/AnyText/README.md

 ![sample](docs/sample.jpg "sample")

 ## 📌News
+[2024.02.06] - Happy Lunar New Year Everyone!
+We've launched a fun app on ModelScope to create cute meme stickers([表情包大师](https://modelscope.cn/studios/iic/MemeMaster/summary)).
+Come and have fun with it!
 [2024.01.17] - 🎉AnyText has been accepted by ICLR 2024(**Spotlight**)!
 [2024.01.04] - FP16 inference is available, 3x faster!
 Now the demo can be deployed on GPU with >8GB memory.
 Enjoy!
 [2024.01.04] - HuggingFace Online demo is available [here](https://huggingface.co/spaces/modelscope/AnyText)!